 “There’s an analogy here.
 If you think about the difference between crossing the street in the middle of the block at rush hour versus crossing at a crosswalk with the stop signs, you could say these are both not safe because in some sense there’s a chance that you can get hit by a car.
-But there’s very real differences in the amount of risk,” Kiviniemi adds.
+But there are very real differences in the amount of risk,” Kiviniemi adds.

 Moreover, since many adults also think that some cigarettes are safer than others, the tendency is to reach for a “milder” cigarette.
 “Taste differences exist between these products and there’s good reason to believe that if you’re smoking something that feels milder, or is easier on your chest, it’s easier to think you’re better off using that one over another,” says Kozlowski.

-“It’s easy to say ‘This is safe, this isn’t safe,’ but reality is more nuanced,” adds Kiviniemi.
-“If you really are considering switching from traditional cigarettes to another product, or if you’re a nonsmoker and you’re thinking about starting it because you think they’re safe, then you really owe it to yourself to dig a little deeper and get the more nuanced knowledge.”
+“It’s easy to say ‘This is safe, this isn’t safe,’ but the reality is more nuanced,” adds Kiviniemi.
+“If you really are considering switching from traditional cigarettes to another product, or if you’re a non-smoker and you’re thinking about starting it because you think they’re safe, then you really owe it to yourself to dig a little deeper and get the more nuanced knowledge.”